selveszero/530_final_project/README.md

 # 530 final project

-# To train, evaluate and generate samples
+## To train

 Download all .py files in this repository.

-Run Main.ipynb and follow the instructions there.
+Run Main.ipynb and follow the instructions for training models.

+## Evaluation and generate samples

+To obtain the results in output.md, follow the instructions in Main.ipynb for sampling and evaluation.

-# Extensions
+## Extensions

 ### 1. Hidden Size
 In order to change the hidden size of the model, we can call the following command in terminal